storybookjs/react-native/docs/src/pages/configurations/theming/index.md

 ## Adding more theme variables for addons

 If addons have a need for specific theme variables, the user has to add them.
-We advice addons to reuse the variables listed above as much as possible.
+We advise addons to reuse the variables listed above as much as possible.

 Addon actions uses [react-inspector](https://github.com/xyc/react-inspector/blob/master/src/styles/themes/chromeLight.js) which has themes of it's own.
 If you want to theme it (our themes do) you can add needs the following additional theme variables: